bl9muva/ML_SatelliteImage_LandCover/README.md

 Although landsat8 contains time-series images, I decided to only work on images that were taken on a particular time point since the shear size of all satellite images is overwhelming.
 There are also additional considerations of image qualities, for example, the presence of cloud as well as seasonal changes can effect the land use classification.
-The dataset used in our paper was acquired on 07/20/2019 by landset 8 OLI/TIRS (OperationalLand Imager / Thermal Infrared Sensor) C2 L1, path 014 and row 034.
+The dataset used in this project was acquired on 07/20/2019 by landset 8 OLI/TIRS (OperationalLand Imager / Thermal Infrared Sensor) C2 L1, path 014 and row 034.
 This dataset has a total of 11 bands, in which bands 2, 3, 4 are blue, green, and red channels at 30m resolutions, respectively.
-To aid our model training, I used a third-party program ‘Spectral Discovery for Landsat-8’ to merge these three RGB bands together and obtained a 15m colored satellite images of Virginia coast.
+To aid the model training, I used a third-party program ‘Spectral Discovery for Landsat-8’ to merge these three RGB bands together and obtained a 15m colored satellite images of Virginia coast.

 This satellite image was further sliced into two separate images, one for model training and validation, and the other for testing and demo purposes.

-Since CNN is a supervised learning, I decided to provide labels for our training and validation data by our own visual inspections.
-Due to limitations imposed by manual labor as well as the resolution of the satellite image, we split our training/validation data into a 30x50 rectangle grids, and labeled all 1500 rectangles into one of 10 categories: airport, commercial, farmland, forest, lake, marsh, ocean, residential, seashore, and sound.
-These labeled figures were subsequently employed for our CNN model building.
+Since CNN is a supervised learning, I decided to provide labels for our training and validation data by my own visual inspections.
+Due to limitations imposed by manual labor as well as the resolution of the satellite image, I split our training/validation data into a 30x50 rectangle grids, and labeled all 1500 rectangles into one of 10 categories: airport, commercial, farmland, forest, lake, marsh, ocean, residential, seashore, and sound.
+These labeled figures were subsequently employed for the CNN model building.

 ## Results
 To train and test the model, a 80-20 split was employed.
 For a baselne model, a simple 3 convolution layer CNN was able to achieve an accuracy of 99% on training data, but only 68% on the validation data.
-Clearly, we encountered an overfitting problem.
+Clearly, I encountered an overfitting problem.

 To improve the accuracy on the validation data, I decided to use a pre-trained Imagenet model which are included